sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 We know the `increment` function will be `I(x)`, where `x` represents a register in our _Unlimented Register Machine_.
 We are writing (for now) only the internal that will be used to represent our functionallity.

-Following the approach we followed for the `zero` function, we start by writing a test on how we expect the function behaves with negative numbers:
+Following the same approach we followed for the `zero` function, we start by writing a test on how we expect the function behaves with negative numbers:

 ```kotlin
 @ParameterizedTest